jheidel/android-ski-app/README.md

 ### Using this app ###

-I highly recommend setting up an android project and modifying this code for your own use.
+I highly recommend setting up an android project and modify this code for your own use.

 You might also consider trying using the apk file provided in this repository at /SkiApp.apk.
-This APK file is unsigned and is only built for Android 2.3.3 so I cannot gaurentee usability on any other Android phones.
+This APK file is unsigned and is only built for Android 2.3.3 so I cannot gaurentee usability on any other Android phones or software versions.

 Additionally, the lack of configurable settings mentioned earlier may require you to program in new values.

-See this link for more information about this bug: http://nosemaj.org/android-persistent-sensors